axelcheese/axelcheese/README.md

 - 👋 Hi, I’m @axelcheese
 - 👀 I’m interested in ...
+Learning new code
 - 🌱 I’m currently learning ...
 Elixir and Pheonix
 - 💞️ I’m looking to collaborate on ...
 Elixir and Pheonix
 - 📫 How to reach me ...